One-to-one quantum simulation of a frustrated magnet with 256 qubits

-In Fig.~\ref{fig:fig2}\textbf{a} we show how this magnetisation elbow emerges in the $M^z_\text{AC}$ curves obtained from $\chi^z_\text{AC}$ measurements (inset) at temperatures from $6$ K to $20$mK, in close agreement with previous measurements reaching $40\,$mK~\cite{li_partial_2020,shen_intertwined_2019,qin_field-tuned_2022}.
-We use the associated $\chi^z_\text{AC}$ peak to build the phase diagram of the system (Fig.~\ref{fig:fig2}\textbf{b}).
-We identify the quantum phase transition from the maximum of $|\partial^2 \chi^z_\text{AC} / \partial \Delta_z^2|$, at $\Delta_z^{\rm q}(20\,\mathrm{mK})/J_1 = 3.88 \pm 0.12$ (\EDFig{fig:chi_ac}).
+We next probe the same quantum phase transition on the single crystal.
+In Fig.~\ref{fig:fig2}\textbf{C} we show how this magnetisation elbow emerges in the $M^z_\text{AC}$ curves obtained from $\chi^z_\text{AC}$ measurements (inset) at temperatures from $6$ K to $20$mK, in close agreement with previous measurements reaching $40\,$mK~\cite{li_partial_2020,shen_intertwined_2019,qin_field-tuned_2022}.
+We use the associated $\chi^z_\text{AC}$ peak to build the phase diagram of the system (Fig.~\ref{fig:fig2}\textbf{D}).
+We identify the quantum phase transition from the maximum of $|\partial^2 \chi^z_\text{AC} / \partial \Delta_z^2|$, at $\Delta_z^{\rm q}(20\,\mathrm{mK})/J_1 = 3.88 \pm 0.12$ (Fig.~\ref{fig:chi_ac}).
 The susceptibility peak grows systematically upon cooling, as expected.
 This scan also reveals a second intriguing feature near the classical critical point, $\Delta_z^c/J_1 \approx 6$, where a broad thermal peak at high temperatures gradually evolves into a low-temperature hump, reflecting the interplay of quantum and thermal fluctuations.
-Finally, we also perform temperature scans at fixed longitudinal fields (\EDFig{fig:chi_ac}) to delimit the thermal dome of the $1/3$ phase in Fig.~\ref{fig:fig2}\textbf{d}.
+Finally, we also perform temperature scans at fixed longitudinal fields (Fig.~\ref{fig:chi_ac}) to delimit the thermal dome of the $1/3$ phase in Fig.~\ref{fig:fig2}\textbf{D}.